bootleq/vim-wordword/README.md

 spacing should appear between `word` and `文字` for readability, lead it seems like `word 文字 word`.

-We haven't developed a good solution for it so far, have to add whitespace by hand.
+We haven't developed a good solution for it yet, have to add whitespace by hand.
 This plugin just comes to help doing it easier.

 Features
 --------

-- A `wordword#break()` function which takes string and converts it with space added.
+- A `wordword#break()` function takes string and converts it into space-added version.
-- User operator (require [kana/vim-textobj-user][] plugin).
+- User operator (require [vim-textobj-user][] plugin by @kana).
-- Optionally try adding space between word and punctuation, e.g.: `foo,bar` to `foo, bar`.
+- Optionally try adding spaces between words and punctuations, e.g.: `foo,bar` to `foo, bar`.